 The world's greatest challenges—for example, international migration, food security, climate change, human rights, religious freedom and conflict—emerge from interacting global systems and impact the everyday lives of people in local communities.
 Addressing these challenges demands creative thinking across national and disciplinary boundaries.

 Global Studies and Social Impact (GSI) addresses these challenges by placing contemporary issues center stage, in historical context, while engaging students in interdisciplinary exploration and problem solving, and preparing them to be innovative, flexible thinkers within their local and global communities.

 Students earn a B.A. or B.S. in GSI by taking courses organized around interdisciplinary global problems and themes.
 Students also choose two world regions to study in more depth.

-Why Study Global Studies and Social Impact at Grand Valley?
+Why Study Global Studies and Social Impact?

 - Learn to think in an integrated, interdisciplinary way about problems and issues affecting people across the globe.

 - Plan a course of study around the global and social justice issues for which you have a passion.